jmkim/gsoc2019-pkg-rails/README.md

     - Salsa: https://salsa.debian.org/jmkim-guest
     - Debian Wiki: https://wiki.debian.org/JongminKim

 1. What project do you want to work on?
 This can be a project that you came up with yourself, a project that you collaborated with a project maintainer or possible GSoC mentor with, or a project that you chose from [the ideas list](https://github.com/rubygsoc/rubygsoc/wiki/Ideas-List).
     - [Rails6 Package Transition in Debian](https://github.com/rubygsoc/rubygsoc/wiki/Rails6-Package-Transition-in-Debian)

 1. Why do you like Ruby, and why do you want to work on a Ruby project in GSoC 2019?
+    - Ruby, especially Rails (Ruby on Rails), is a popular language and frameworks for many people around my web projects.
+I saw a lot of startups developing web services using Rails or Sinatra.
+I did not deal with Ruby a lot, but I see a lot of people around me and feel the need for learning the Ruby.
+    - My main Linux distribution, Debian, has a huge team, Ruby packaging team.
+I am one of the active contributors in Debian, and I would like to expand my scope of activity by doing Ruby packaging.
+    - Rails 6 will be released in RailsConf on April 30th.
+After the release, Debian Developers will begin importing Rails 6 into Debian.
+This project should resolve many of the conflicts that have arisen since Rails was brought to Debian, and contribute directly to the Ruby projects on the Internet as well as Debian.
+I think this is a valuable opportunity to gain a large-scale Ruby projects contribution experience, not an intensive one Ruby project.
+At the same time, it will give me an in-depth experience of Ruby and Rails.

 1. Describe your **experience** with the following: Ruby, C, other languages.
 (No experience is okay!
 We use this to evaluate projects and mentors for a good fit.)
     - Ruby